-What are the best Historic Sites in the United States?
+30 of the Best Historic Sites in the United States

 Independence Hall in Philadelphia is one of the most important landmarks in US history, being the site where the nation declared independence from Great Britain on 4 July 1776.
 The hall is now part of Independence National Historical Park, which also encompasses a myriad of important sites such as Congress Hall and Liberty Bell Centre sprawled over 55 acres within the City of Philadelphia.

 Visitors can choose from a variety of ranger guided walking tours as well as various indoor and outdoor activities.
 Across the road is the Liberty Bell Centre, housing the famous Liberty Bell, one of the most significant symbols of the American Civil War and formerly hung in Independence Hall’s tower.
 Congress Hall is next door to Independence Hall.

 It was in Historic Jamestowne in 1607 that the English established their first successful colony in America.
 Previous attempts, notably that of Roanoke in 1587, had been made, but the colony the English formed in Jamestowne was the root of what was to eventually become America.